DeKalb County License Hearing Guide

 After a DUI arrest in DeKalb County, you have only 15 days from the date of your arrest to request an ALR hearing.
 This hearing is your opportunity to challenge the suspension of your driver's license.
 Failing to request a hearing within this timeframe will result in an automatic suspension of your driving privileges.

-- Online: Check the Tennessee Department of Safety and Homeland Security website for potential online request forms or portals.
-Look for sections related to DUI or administrative hearings.
+- Online: Check the Tennessee Department of Safety and Homeland Security website for online options.

 Automatic License Suspension